ManishGp123/Genome-Sequence-Analyzing/README.md

 # Genome-Sequence-Analyzing
-Analysis of Gnome sequence and contain of protein in Gene
+Analysis of Gnome sequence and contain of protein in sequence of Gene.